EckigerLuca/Darling/README.md

 rename the `config.json.public` to `config.json` and edit the values.
 The Bot **needs** the `SERVER MEMBERS INTENT`, so make sure to enable it!

 After that, use `npm i` to install all needed packages.
 When done, run the `index.js` and the bot should be online.
+Do not forget to register the application commands by running the `deploy-commands.js` in the src folder!

-If yes, invite it to the server You want to use it on!
+If the bot is online, invite it to the server You want to use it on!
 (Check the image for permissions).

 ![img](https://user-images.githubusercontent.com/63116530/133927732-7ad6a8e1-86cb-4ece-8753-ec69be1b370c.png)
 If the Bot won't start, check the console for any errors and if there are one's, create an Issue.